Scientific Name

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
-Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

-These cacti propagate quite easily from cuttings.
+These cacti propagate pretty easily from cuttings.
 Simply sever a branch and replant in moist, well-drained soil.

 See more at How to Grow and Care for Cereus.